prisma/prisma-examples/go-gin/README.md

 # go-gin

-This example demonstrates how to use the Prisma client in a Go REST api with [go-gin](https://github.com/gin-gonic/gin)
+This example demonstrates how to use the Prisma client in a Go REST API with [go-gin](https://github.com/gin-gonic/gin)

 ## Get started